xSerpentineX/BubbleBoiBot/README.md

 + .bat support so you can run all eighteen bots from a single click without taking up the entire screen.
 - Optional automatic spam that avoids muting.
 + Optional spam formatting that converts any fullstops (periods) into commas for easy link spamming.
-- Optional automatic searching for users (Use a VPN to stop skribbl.io stopping your connections!).
+- Optional avoidance of users to distribute bots more evenly across the servers.
 + Seven colour themes for the bot console.
 - A simple GUI that is easy to use and remembers input.
 + A simple chat logger to read over the chat in case you missed anything.

-# How to install the bot (As of v1.92)
+# How to install the bot (As of v1.10)
 1. Download Python 3.7.4 32bit or 64bit here:

 32-bit: https://www.python.org/ftp/python/3.7.4/python-3.7.4.exe